Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 ```
 **Remember to input your EC2 public IP adress in the designated place**<br>
 In addition, each time you restar your EC2 instance, it will be given a new Public IP adress, which you will need to update in `nginx.conf` file.<br>
-To circumvent this, you can assing a Public Elastic IP to your instance (see 5.4)
+To circumvent this, you can assing a Public Elastic IP to your instance (this is a paid feature on AWS).

 This file's permissions need to be modified:
 ```
 chmod 777 nginx.conf
 ```

-Each time you make any changes in the `nginx.conf` file (or any other), you will need to restart NGINX:
+Each time you make any changes in the `nginx.conf` file (or any other NGINX file), you will need to restart NGINX:
 ```
 sudo systemctl restart nginx
 ```